 Carbs during the marathon

 When you run a marathon or a half-marathon, you should also eat carbs during the race.
 Even a small amount will boost your endurance by giving fuel to your body as well as by picking up your nervous system.

-You should aim to eat 30–90 g of carbs every hour, depending on your bodyweight.
+You should aim to eat 30–90 g of carbs every hour on race day, depending on your bodyweight.
 If the race is long, aim for the higher end.
 Again, try different amounts on your training runs to see what feels best.

 You can get the carbs from energy gels and/or sports drinks.
 Solid foods are usually not a good option, so go for the bananas and sports bars only if you feel really exhausted and hungry.

 Caffeine gives you an extra boost

 If you’re looking for that one simple trick that gives your performance an extra kick, look no further than your coffee maker.
 Caffeine decreases the perceived level of effort for most people.

 But don’t go overboard with caffeine, especially if you don’t usually drink caffeinated drinks.
 Studies suggest that there is no additional advantage of having more than about 5 mg/kg (2.3 mg per pound of body weight) of it, which for a 70-kg (154-pound) person would mean 350 mg.